The 33nd Superbiker, a success story

 In 1990, a huge crowd came to this great motorbike meeting in the course of which the organisers set up a raft of activities alongside the sports program.

 This assortment of races, and shows of all kinds, appealed to both young and old, making the SUPERBIKER a real family event !

-The Jules Tacheny Circuit will morph once again into a world motorcycling temple over October 19, 20 and 21, with skids and jumps in quick succession at a nail-biting pace over an ultra-fast track which alternates between tarmac and off-road.
-Non-stop thrills and spills are assured where the audience can get right up close to the action, including some truly breathtaking acrobatics by the planet’s best stunt and freestyle riders, and not forgetting Limbo Biker which is now in its fourth year and, again, open to everyone.
+The Jules Tacheny Circuit will morph once again into a world motorcycling temple over October 11, 12 and 13, with skids and jumps in quick succession at a nail-biting pace over an ultra-fast track which alternates between tarmac and off-road.
+Non-stop thrills and spills are assured where the audience can get right up close to the action, including some truly breathtaking acrobatics by the planet’s best stunt and freestyle riders.